rhomobile/rhoconnect-adapters/README.md

          	For example, AccountName field for Contact object is really a reference to the corresponding Account object.

 For the default generated CRM object adapters, this file is pre-filled with information.
-However, user can customize it by including or excluding the desired options.
-For custom adapters, user will need to fill this file with relevant information.
+However, you can customize it by including or excluding options.
+For custom adapters, you need to fill this file with relevant information.
 List of object's fields, for example, can be obtained from the Oracle CRM On Demand documentation and then later used to fill the Query_Fields setting.
 Alternatively, user can customize the adapter and obtain the list of fields using the GetMapping API.